filterpaper/filterpaper.github.io/prng.md

 # Pseudorandom Number Generators
 A simple suggestion on randomising RGB lights in the QMK discord led me down the rabbit hole of pseudorandom number generators.
 The original goal was replacing C library's `rand()` function with a smaller function to generate random unsigned 8-bit numbers for RGB.
 However generating good randomness within 8-bit space is not that easy.
-Compiled here are interesting codes found on the interwebs.
+Documented here are interesting codes I found on the interwebs.

 # Evaluating PRNGs
 ## Visually with bitmap
-While pseudorandom number generators are not of cryptography quality, we do want an algorithm that do not repeat themselves when used for animation and visual lighting.
-Rendering PRNG output as bitmap is a simple way to review for patterns and this [simple bitmap code](https://stackoverflow.com/questions/50090500/create-simple-bitmap-in-c-without-external-libraries) does that trick.
-RGB values in the looped array can be populated with unsigned int8 output from the PRNG (`prng_function()`):
+While pseudorandom number generators are not of cryptography quality, we do want an algorithm that do not repeat themselves for animation and visual lighting use-cases.
+Rendering PRNG output as bitmap is a simple way to review for regular patterns and this [simple bitmap code](https://stackoverflow.com/questions/50090500/create-simple-bitmap-in-c-without-external-libraries) does that trick.
+Colours in the code loop array can be assigned `uint8_t` output from a PRNG (`prng_function()`):

 ```c
 for(int row = height - 1; row >= 0; row--) {